imeleges/YPDS_Projects/README.md

 ## "Ride-hailing Company: Predicting the number of taxi orders"

 ### Task
-Train a model to predict the number of taxi orders for the next hour
+Train a model to predict taxi ride demand for the next hour

 ### Description
-Компания такси собрала исторические данные о заказах такси в аэропортах. Чтобы привлекать больше водителей в период пиковой нагрузки, нужно спрогнозировать количество заказов такси на следующий час. Строится модель для такого предсказания.
+A taxi hailing services company has historical data of rides ordered from the airport area.
+Model was built to forecast taxi demand for the next hour.
+This is to help balance amount of cars around the airport and have the right amount of drivers in the area for peak and off peak hours.

 **Trends**
 [![Data Scientist](https://img.shields.io/static/v1?label=trend&message=Data%20Scientist&color=706fd3)](#)